CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Do I need to install mamba?**

 **A:** No you dont´t.
-Simply using conda should be enough, although considerable slower to create environments.
+Simply using conda should be enough, although considerably slower, to create environments.
 If using only conda you will need to add the argument `--conda-frontend conda` when executing snakemake.